Radjin de Haan: SLM air disaster

+Post-playing career

 After his career he became an amateur football manager and led the Koninklijke HFC to position eleven of the "Sunday 1A class" in the 2002-03 season, his first season as a manager.
-He managed the Koninklijke HFC for another two years, but moved to Geel Wit'20 in between (2004–05).
+He managed the Koninklijke HFC for another two years, but moved to Geel Wit '20 in between (2004–05).
 He then moved to VV Young Boys, playing in the "Saturday 4E class" and became league champions in the 2005-06 season, resulting in promotion.
 A year later when the team played in the "Saturday 3C class" they would become champions again and were promoted to the second class for the 2007-08 season.
 At the end of the 2007-2008 season they became champions again and promoted to the first class for season 2008-2009.
-De Haan is following a managers education and his wish is to become a professional football manager in the near future.
+In summer 2012 he left FC Castricum to take up a role as an academy coach at Al Ahli in Libya.
+He also was a coach at amateur sides Alcmaria Victrix and Amstelveen Heemraad and was named head coach of SV Zandvoort ahead of the 2026-27 season.

+De Haan was released from prison in January 2022 after he was arrested for a drug related crime.

-In 2023, De Haan was convicted for drugs possession and trade, and sentenced to five years of prison.
+In 2023, De Haan was convicted for drugs possession and trade, and sentenced to five years in prison.